-Last year, applicants around the world became the first to experiment with a brand new college application platform.
-Intended to be a full-service competitor to the Common App, the Coalition Application provided students with a fresh new interface and, of course, a new set of essay prompts to grapple with.
-It remains to be seen whether or not the Coalition App, whose participating schools include the University of Chicago, University of Maryland, and most of the Ivy League, will truly challenge the Common App’s long-term dominance in the admissions space, but what we do know is that the prompts the Coalition presented to last year’s applicants were quite similar in nature to those students have been fielding from the Common App each year.
-They are also, blessedly, remaining the same for the 2017-18 application cycle.
+Two years ago, applicants around the world became the first to experiment with a brand new college application platform.
+Intended to be a full-service competitor to the Common App, the Coalition Application provided students with a fresh, new interface and, of course, a new set of essay prompts to grapple with.
+It remains to be seen whether or not the Coalition App—whose participating schools include the University of Chicago, University of Maryland, and most of the Ivy League—will truly challenge the Common App’s long-term dominance in the admissions space, but what we do know is that the prompts the Coalition presented to previous applicants were quite similar in nature to those from the Common App each year.
+They are also, blessedly, remaining the same for the 2018-19 application cycle.
 (Whew!)
-Interestingly, the Coalition App’s offering of a “Topic of Your Choice” option last cycle may have even influenced the Common App to add a similar choose-your-own-adventure style option to their repertoire of prompts this year.
+Interestingly, the Coalition App’s “Topic of Your Choice” option in 2016 may have even influenced the Common App to add a similar choose-your-own-adventure style option to their repertoire of prompts last year.
 Whatever the case may be, the good news is that the prompts are confirmed nice and early in the admissions cycle.
 We know what we’re up against!

 We here at CEA believe that a worthy subject for a personal essay can be backed into just about any prompt for the Coalition App (just as with the Common App).
 Still, we thought it would be valuable to break down each one, highlighting what these questions are really asking and how to use them as inspiration for an effective and memorable college essay that really hits home with admissions.
 So take a peek at the advice below.
 It’s never too early to begin mining for those stories that will show admissions what you’re made of.